tnballo/high-assurance-rust/README.md

 #### How can I help?

-If you find this content valuable, consider increasing its visibility by starring this GitHub repo.
+If you find this content valuable, consider increasing its visibility among developers by starring this GitHub repo.
 Much appreciated! :)

-#### Where's the `mdbook` source?

-*High Assurance Rust* is a work-in-progress.
-Once it's closer to being finished, source for the full text will be added to this repo - you'll be able to build and read the full book locally.
-Currently, this repo is a placeholder with a subset of the code snippets used in the text and a `Dockerfile` for following along with each chapter.

 #### Interested in a physical print?